-- MAF Retail first introduced the hypermarket model to the Middle East in 1995 through MAF Hypermarkets, originally established as a joint venture company with Carrefour in which MAF Retail had a 75 per cent. interest.
-Since June 2013, MAF Hypermarkets has been a wholly owned subsidiary of the Group, managed by MAF Retail in which MAF Retail has a 99.9 per cent. interest and MAF Holding has a 0.1 per cent. interest.
-For further detail on the history of MAF Hypermarkets please see "Description of the Group-MAF Retail".
+- Majid Al Futtaim Retail first introduced the hypermarket model to the Middle East in 1995 through Majid Al Futtaim Hypermarkets, originally established as a joint venture company with Carrefour in which Majid Al Futtaim Retail had a 75 per cent. interest.
+Since June 2013, Majid Al Futtaim Hypermarkets has been a wholly-owned subsidiary of the Group, managed by Majid Al Futtaim Retail in which Majid Al Futtaim Retail has a 99.9 per cent. interest and Majid Al Futtaim Holding has a 0.1 per cent. interest.
+For further detail on the history of Majid Al Futtaim Hypermarkets please see "Description of the Group - Majid Al Futtaim Retail".
 Carrefour stores are a key anchor tenant in each of the Group's shopping malls and the Group has also opened Carrefour stores outside its shopping malls.
-MAF Retail has expanded the Carrefour concept across the UAE and into Bahrain, Egypt, Iraq, Jordan, Kuwait, Oman, Pakistan, Qatar, Saudi Arabia, Georgia and Lebanon.
-As at 31 March 2014, MAF Retail operated 56 Carrefour hypermarkets and 59 Carrefour supermarkets in 12 countries predominantly in the MENA region.
-For the year ended 31 December 2013, MAF Retail had revenue of AED 18,672 million and EBITDA of AED 984 million, whereas for the year ended 31 December 2012, MAF Retail had revenue of AED 17,031 million and EBITDA of AED 927 million. - MAF Ventures operates the Group's leisure and entertainment services, including a unique leisure offering in each of its three super-regional shopping malls, for example Ski Dubai which is located in the Group's flagship shopping mall, Mall of the Emirates.
-MAF Ventures also owns 16 Magic Planet entertainment centres located in eleven of the Group's shopping malls and elsewhere and nine cinemas located in six of the Group's shopping malls and elsewhere.
-MAF Ventures also offers Najm Visa credit cards and has a small portfolio of other investments.
-For the year ended 31 December 2013, MAF Ventures had revenue of AED 892 million and EBITDA of AED 152 million, whereas for the year ended 31 December 2012, MAF Ventures had revenue of AED 769 million and EBITDA of AED 147 million.
+Majid Al Futtaim Retail has expanded the Carrefour concept across the UAE and into Bahrain, Egypt, Jordan, Kuwait, Oman, Pakistan, Qatar, Saudi Arabia, Iraq, Georgia, Lebanon, Armenia and Kenya.
+As at 31 December 2018, Majid Al Futtaim Retail operated 108 Carrefour hypermarkets and 156 Carrefour supermarkets in 14 countries predominantly in the MENA region as well as an online store within the UAE.
+For the year ended 31 December 2018, Majid Al Futtaim Retail's revenue increased by 8.1 per cent. to AED 27,993 million compared to AED 25,888 million for the year ended 31 December 2017 whereas its EBITDA increased by 15.9 per cent. to AED 1,405 million compared to AED 1,212 million for the year ended 31 December 2017. - Majid Al Futtaim Ventures operates the Group's leisure and entertainment services, including a unique leisure offering in four of its super-regional shopping malls, for example Ski Dubai and Ski Egypt which are located in the Group's flagship shopping mall, Mall of the Emirates and Mall of Egypt.
+As at 31 December 2018, Majid Al Futtaim Ventures also operates 35 Magic Planet entertainment centres located in all of the shopping malls owned by Majid Al Futtaim Properties and elsewhere and 35 cinemas located in 13 shopping malls owned by Majid Al Futtaim Properties and elsewhere.
+Majid Al Futtaim Ventures also offers Najm Visa credit cards via its Majid Al Futtaim Finance consumer finance business, operates a fashion retail business operating as a licensee of a number of international brands and has a small portfolio of other investments in the food and beverages, mobile payments and facilities management sectors.
+For the year ended 31 December 2018, Majid Al Futtaim Ventures' revenue increased by 12.7 per cent. to AED 2,389 million compared to AED 2,120 million for the year ended 31 December 2017 whereas its EBITDA increased by 24.4 per cent. to AED 321 million compared to AED 258 million for the year ended 31 December 2017.